CSCS mission is to develop and operate a high-performance computing and data research infrastructure that supports wold-class science in Switzerland.

-Simulation is considered the third pillar of science, alongside theory and experimentation, and scientists from an increasing number of disciplines are using high-performance computing simulation for their research.
-For example, supercomputers are used to model new materials with hitherto unknown properties.
+Simulation, alongside theory and experimentation, has become an essential component of modern science.
+Researchers across an ever-growing range of disciplines rely on high-performance computing to advance their work.
+For example, supercomputers are used to model new materials with previously unknown properties.
 Climate modelling and weather forecasting would be impossible without them.
-In social science, simulations can help prevent mass panic by predicting people’s behavior.
-In medicine, computer simulations aid diagnostics help improve treatment methods.
-Moreover, they can facilitate risk assessments for natural hazards such as earthquakes and the tsunamis they might trigger.
+In the social sciences, simulations can help prevent mass panic by predicting collective behavior.
+In medicine, they support diagnostics and contribute to the development of improved treatment methods.
+They also enable risk assessments for natural hazards such as earthquakes and potential tsunamis.

-CSCS has a strong track record in supporting the processing, analysis and storage of scientific data, and is investing heavily in new tools and computing systems to support data science applications.
-For more than a decade, CSCS has been involved in the analysis of the many petabytes of data produced by scientific instruments such as the Large Hadron Collider (LHC) at CERN.
-Supporting scientists in extracting knowledge from structured and unstructured data is a key priority for CSCS.
+The rise of data science has further expanded the role of supercomputing, making it possible to analyze massive datasets and train complex AI models.
+CSCS has a strong track record in supporting the processing, analysis, and storage of scientific data, and is investing heavily in new tools and computing systems to advance data science applications.
+For more than a decade, CSCS has played a key role in analyzing the many petabytes of data produced by scientific instruments such as the Large Hadron Collider (LHC) at CERN.
+Supporting scientists in extracting knowledge from both structured and unstructured data remains a central priority for CSCS.

 User Lab